 Play in the dirt, smell the flowers, and make a difference to Arlington youth!

-4-H is looking for adult volunteers who would like to help elementary aged children explore and learn about the great outdoors.
+4-H is looking for volunteers who would like to help elementary aged children explore and learn about the great outdoors.
 Partnering with Arlington County Public School's Extended Day, volunteers will assist staff to lead one-hour environmental education activities.
 Programs include searching for wildlife, investigating backyard habitats, scavenger hunts, and much more.

 Sessions are held from approximately 4-5pm one day a week for six weeks.
-We will begin our fall season in early October.
-We're looking for volunteers for our programs at Randolph and Ashlawn Elementary Schools.
+We are now recruiting volunteers for Fall 2018.
+We will begin sessions around mid/late September.
 Training is provided!